-The VoIP IP PBX connects to the PSTN using Primary Rate Interface or SIP trunking to establish voice call transfers between IP Phones using the internet (you can read more about SIP here).
+The VoIP IP PBX connects to the PSTN using Primary Rate Interface or SIP trunking.
+This connection helps to establish voice call transfers between IP Phones using the internet.
+(You can read more about SIP here).
 The same system connects users to other PSTN users as well as other IP phone users.

 The Emergence of IP PBX Software and Cloud Hosted Business Phone Solutions

-The limitations of purely hardware-based IP PBX business phones led to the rise of IP PBX Software.
-The software did away with the requirement for hardware-based IP PBX and it also included softphones as well as a facility to permit the use of mobiles as well as IP phones.
-Scalability is not an issue and the administrator can add any number of users.
+The limitations of purely hardware-based IP PBX business phones lead to the rise of IP PBX software.
+The software eliminated the requirement for hardware-based IP PBX.
+It also included softphones as well as a facility to permit the use of mobiles as well as IP phones.
+Besides, scalability is no more an issue and the administrator can add any number of users.

-They enjoy full control but must pay for upgrades and maintenance.
-Users within the system can use desk phones or softphones on the computer, saving desk space and allowing for greater control since the IP PBX software has a lot more features than the hardware-based IP PBX phone system.
+Several business enterprises usually purchase the software and deploy it on their premises on a specialized server.
+The server connects the software to other computer systems in the building as well as to desk phones and IP phones.
+Users can enjoy full control over the system.
+But must pay for upgrades and maintenance.
+Users within the system can use desk phones or softphones on the computer.
+This not only saves desk space but also allows greater control since the IP PBX software has a lot more features than the hardware-based IP PBX phone system.

-The drawback here is that users are limited to within those premises where the IP PBX software is deployed with limited access from other places and devices.
+The drawback here is that users are limited to within those premises where the IP PBX software is deployed.
+They get limited access from other places and devices.

-With the rise of cloud technologies, one also saw the rise of VoIP service providers and hosted IP PBX software solutions.
-On the other side, platforms on which IP PBX business phone systems are based, such as Asterix, also saw vast improvements like the incorporation of the latest VoIP technologies, protocols, and codecs.
+With the advent of cloud technologies, there is an increase in the rise of VoIP service providers and hosted IP PBX software solutions.
+Platforms on which IP PBX business phone systems are based also saw vast improvements like the incorporation of the latest VoIP technologies, protocols, and codecs.

 The core software resides in the cloud.
-This means users have anytime, anywhere access from a multiplicity of devices like mobile phones, laptops, IP Phones, and softphones on their computers.
-They just login and connect.
+This means users can have anytime, anywhere access from a multiplicity of devices on their computers.
+These devices can be mobile phones, laptops, IP Phones, and softphones.
+They just need to login to start using the service.
 It is no surprise that VoIP hosted PBX software is now mainstream.

-IP PBX Business Phone System and Hosted Cloud Based IP PBX Software Business Phone Benefits for Businesses
+Benefits of IP PBX Business Phone System and Hosted Cloud-Based IP PBX Software for Businesses

-- On premises PBX involve high upfront costs by way of hardware and maintenance
+- It involves high upfront costs by way of hardware and maintenance

 - It is expensive to use and operate